 EAT SULFUR CONTAINING FOODS AND CLEAN UP WITH CILANTRO-

-Foods high in sulfur, such as onions, broccoli, and garlic, expedite the passing off of heavy metals that are bad for the body.
+Foods that have more sulfur, i.e. garlic, onions, broccoli, and, expedite the passing off of heavy metals that are bad for the body.
 Flavoring your food with cilantro will also enhance the excretion of heavy metals like lead and also pesticides and insecticides previously ingested by the body.

 START USING NATURAL CLEANERS-